Reference #: ITD-SEC-4.3

 - Maintain all required documentation as specified in the Enterprise IT Security Incident Response Policy and related procedures promulgated by the Assistant Secretary for Information Technology and the Public Records Laws.

-- Ensure that should a security incident occur; the affected entity collaborates with ITD to protect both the entity and Commonwealth enterprise IT environments.
+- Ensure that should a security incident occur; the affected entity collaborates with EOTSS to protect both the entity and Commonwealth enterprise IT environments.

 - Ensure that the entity-designated IT personnel act in conformance with the Attack Intrusion Notification Procedures when an attack has or is occurring.